OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-standing-order-consents.md

 #### Status

-The default Status is "AwaitingAuthorisation" immediately after the domestic-standing-order-consent has been created.
+The default Status is "AWAU" immediately after the domestic-standing-order-consent has been created.

 | Status |
 | --- |